 Now i have to climb back into my car and drive the hundred miles or so back with my sore throat but I'm glad that i came here because this is as i expected it to be a magnificent rally and i see my friends, friends of mine of many years standing in the audience and i see new friends i hope you'll join our campaign i hope you'll financially support it.
 I hope you will take our literature.
 I hope you will join us on the stop the war march on the nineteenth of march just ten days before tony blair goes to the palace to require of the queen a dissolution of parliament and the official beginning of the British general election.
 If we have another mammoth demonstration on the 19th of march it will ensure that the war in Iraq will dominate the general election campaign and we can only gain from that.
 Let me tell you that on the way here somebody called me on my cellular phone from fallujah, who had seen me on al jazeera last night talking about fallujah.
 You know when we were celebrating [unknown word sounds like "evealfitta"] when we were feasting at the end of ramadan the dogs in the streets of fallujah were eating the dead, unburied bodies slaughtered by the american forces in that city in what will come to be seen as one of the greatest war crimes of the last half century.
 We only don't know how bad it was because they made sure that they drove out every independent journalist before they attacked, expelling al jazeera from the country altogether.
 But my friend from fallujah told me this and I want to tell it to you he said we have no vote in fallujah to get rid of tony blair, to teach a lesson to tony blair, so you in britain must vote for us so keep that in your minds as you approach this general election.
 Vote for the people of gaza.
 Vote for the people of fallujah.
 Vote for the people of occupied kashmir.
 Choose respect and teach these war criminals a lesson. [foreign words, covered by applause] Thank you very much.

-- George Galloway & other RESPECT candidates in Birmingham5 February 2005, Noshahi Kashmir Centre, Coventry Road
+- Photos of George Galloway & other RESPECT candidates in Birmingham 5 February 2005, Noshahi Kashmir Centre, Coventry Road